 Butternut Squash Soup made in the crockpot, Instant Pot, or stovetop is the best creamy, easy and healthy soup made with roasted butternut squash and apple.

 This fall inspired homemade soup recipe is full of flavor and wholesome ingredients that just make you feel good.
 My version of roasted butternut squash soup is super creamy but the recipe is dairy free.
+If you are a lover of butternut squash, you’ll definitely want to make my Baked Butternut Squash Recipe.

 ROASTED BUTTERNUT SQUASH SOUP